shenzhou05/SRP-Chinese-Translation/Displacement-and-Tessellation.md

 The HDRP Lit shaders (Lit, LitTessellation, Layered Lit, Layered Lit Tessellation) allow you to use displacement.

-**Displacement** is the action of pushing a vertex or a pixel by a certain distance in the direction of the vertex or pixel's normal.
+**Displacement** is a technique that pushes a vertex or a pixel by a certain distance in the direction of the vertex or pixel's normal.

+**Tessellation** is a technique that subdivides a mesh by adding triangles to it.
+This can be used to smooth the mesh (phong displacement) or to add details to the mesh (height map displacement).

 | Displacement mode                                        |                                                              |
 | -------------------------------------------------------- | ------------------------------------------------------------ |